hdShang/arxiv-daily/docs/cs-AI/2025-06-20/papers/250616697v1-from-prompts-to-constructs-a-dual-validity-framework-for-llm-researc.md

 ---
 layout: default
-title: From Prompts to Constructs: A Dual-Validity Framework for LLM Research in Psychology
+title: "From Prompts to Constructs: A Dual-Validity Framework for LLM Research in Psychology"
 ---

 # From Prompts to Constructs: A Dual-Validity Framework for LLM Research in Psychology